Elevated-Standards/repo-python-template/README.md

 # Elevated Standards Python Repository Template

-This template repository equips you with the default initial files required for a Elevated Standards GitHub Python Repository.
+This template repository provides you with the essential initial files needed for an Elevated Standards GitHub Python Repository.

 ## Included Files

-The repository comes with the following preset files:
+**The repository comes with the following preset files:**

-* `.devcontainer`: Folder containing files used for setting up a devcontainer
+* `.devcontainer`: Directory housing the configuration files for initializing a devcontainer.
-  * `devcontainer.json`: File configuring the devcontainer, includes VS Code settings
+  * `devcontainer.json`: File that configures the devcontainer, containing settings for VS Code.
-* `.github`: Folder for Github-specific files and folders
+* `.github`: Directory dedicated to GitHub-specific files and configurations.
+  * `actions`: Directory containing custom GitHub Actions scripts or reusable workflows for automation within the repository.
-  * `workflows`: Folder containing Github actions config files
+  * `workflows`: Directory housing configuration files for GitHub Actions.
-    * `python.yaml`: File configuring Github action that runs tools and tests
+    * `python.yaml`: File that configures the GitHub Action responsible for executing tools and running tests.
 * `tests`: Folder containing Python tests
-  * `main_test.py`: File with pytest-style tests of main.py
+  * `main_test.py`: File containing pytest-style test cases for `main.py`.
-* `.gitignore`: File describing what file patterns Git should never track
+* `.gitignore`: File specifying file patterns that Git should ignore and never track.
-* `.pre-commit-config.yaml`: File listing all the pre-commit hooks and args
+* `.pre-commit-config.yaml`: File enumerating all pre-commit hooks and their associated arguments.
-* `main.py`: The main (and currently only) Python file for the program
+* `main.py`: The primary (and currently sole) Python file for the program.
-* `pyproject.toml`: File configuring most of the Python dev tools
+* `pyproject.toml`: File that configures the majority of Python development tools.
-* `README.md`: You're reading it!
+* `README.md`: This is it.
-* `requirements-dev.txt`: File listing all PyPi packages required for development
+* `requirements-dev.txt`: File containing a list of all PyPI packages required for development.
-* `requirements.txt`: File listing all PyPi packages required for production
+* `requirements.txt`: File containing a list of all PyPI packages required for production.
-* `.github`: Folder for workflows, templates and etc.
-  * `dependabot.yml`:
-  * `workfows.yml`:
-  * `actions`:
-* `CODEOWNERS`:
-* `LICENSE`:
+* `CODEOWNERS`: File specifying individuals or teams responsible for maintaining specific parts of the codebase, used for automatic review requests in pull requests.
+* `LICENSE`: File outlining the legal terms and conditions under which the software is distributed and used.

 ## Setup Instructions